Ever found yourself dreaming of a quiet spot tucked away under vast skies and sprawling landscapes?

 The golden hour along that strip of road is beautiful as the light sets the mountains aglow and sprinkles Prince Albert in gold.

 Even before arriving in Prince Albert, we had heard the rumours of ghosts inhabiting the town.
-And when you arrive, it does seem to be the type of setting that bodes well for ghostly tales.
+And when you arrive, it seems to be the setting that bodes well for ghostly tales.
 And no one seems to know the tales and history behind these accounts as much as local story weaver Ailsa Tudhope.

 You can find out more about her tours here.